 the one big union movement and the Victoria General Strike of 1919. - Isitt, Benjamin

 "ONE BIG UNION MOVEMENT IS THE IDEAL to be aimed at, the final aim being the workers as a class arrayed against the common enemy," Victoria Trades and Labor Council (VTLC) delegates unanimously declared in February 1919.
 Supporters of the breakaway One Big Union MOVEMENT were unable to wrest control from labour leaders loyal to American Federation of Labor.
 Victoria workers wavered in response to the Winnipeg General Strike.
 This study explores the One Big Union Movement and 1919 Canadian labour revolt from the standpoint of Victoria's working class, illuminating a contested example of industrial solidarity.

 Historians have assessed the character of the Winnipeg General Strike and debated the rise and fall of the One Big Union Movement.
 Enduring racism and sexism among Anglo-Saxon workers impeded efforts toward genuine working-class unity even in the radical One Big Union Movement.

 In Victoria, contested leadership defined the local response to the Winnipeg General Strike.
-Against the backdrop of the One Big Union's rapid growth and sympathetic strikes from Vancouver to Amherst, Victoria workers voiced sympathy with Winnipeg labour while questioning whether to strike.
-The product was a general strike that was not general in character, a large-scale walkout by the city's industrial workforce that lacked the sanction of Victoria's central labour council.
-Revealing the impact of local conditions on working-class militancy, the unresolved tension between the One Big Union's industrial unionism and a more conservative craft unionism translated into the limited extent of the strike.
+Against the backdrop of the One Big Union Movement's rapid growth and sympathetic strikes from Vancouver to Amherst, Victoria workers voiced sympathy with Winnipeg labour while questioning whether to strike.
+Revealing the impact of local conditions on working-class militancy, the unresolved tension between the One Big Union Movement's industrial unionism and a more conservative craft unionism translated into the limited extent of the strike.